renu4code/Aircraft-Performance/README.md

 # ✈️ Aircraft Performance Analysis

 This Python script performs basic calculations to analyze the performance of an aircraft.
-It helps you determine important flight parameters like range, endurance, weight, lift, drag, acceleration, and more based on the input data.
+It helps you determine important flight parameters like range, endurance, weight, lift, drag, acceleration.

 ---